terrynsun/WebGL-Fragment-Shader-Profiler/README.md

   scissor around a pixel, start a disjoint timer query, render 1000 times, stop timing, then do the real draw call. (-Kai)
 * Take a look at [this AMD GPU shader analyzer?][amd-analyzer]
+* Discard the first couple of sample data points when profiling (because they don't seem to be very accurate), or do some kind of rolling averaging
+* Mouse stuff
+* Find some more nice demos
+    * See how well this thing works with ShaderEditor to insert #pragmas into random online apps
+* Have a few pre-built options, like, "disable all texture2D calls"
+* README
+* Generate more than one shader variant at a time
+* Make sure to load everything in order (sometimes an error is thrown because JS is loaded out of order)

   [disjoint-timer]: https://www.khronos.org/registry/webgl/extensions/EXT_disjoint_timer_query/
   [amd-analyzer]: http://developer.amd.com/tools-and-sdks/graphics-development/gpu-shaderanalyzer/